hugmatj/fedora-ultimate-setup-script/README.md

 - Subpixel rendering for Xorg
 - Various fixes and enhancements

+# New in version 5.1:

+- Tested on Fedora 33 and Centos 8.3
+- Added and removed some apps

 # New in version 5:

 - Tested on Fedora 32 and Centos 8.1